nguyentn2021/Etherium-Price-Prediction/README.md

 ### 1. Project Overview

 Cryptocurrency has boomed in popularity over the past few years.
-While Bitcoin was the first and remains the best-known cryptocurrency, Ethereum may overtake Bitcoin as the most valuable cryptocurrency sometime in the future.
+Bitcoin was the first and remains the best-known cryptocurrency, while Ethereum is now the most adopted token and the fastest growing among hundreds of blockchains.
+Ethereum may overtake Bitcoin as the most valuable cryptocurrency sometime in the future.

 Predicting the price of a cryptocurrency is very difficult because, in general, the price is determined by numerous variables that change over time.
 A multivariate time series model takes several factors into account.
-In this project, I'll build multivariate time series models to predict Ethereum price based on data on blockchain (on-chain data) by using Recurrent Neural Network Long Short Term Memory (LSTM) and comparing it with traditional nachine learning algorithms.
-I also build models to predict whether the price is going up or down.
+This project will build multivariate time series models to predict Ethereum price based on data on the blockchain (on-chain data) by using Recurrent Neural Network Long Short Term Memory (LSTM) and comparing it with traditional machine learning algorithms.
+Models to predict the price trend also will be presented in this project.

 ### 2. Dataset